Interpretive essays

 - "Lewis Carroll": A Myth in the Making

-- about the tendency to create a myth around the name "Lewis Carroll", in stead on focussing on who Charles Dodgson really was. - The Man Who Loved Little Girls
+– about the tendency to create a myth around the name “Lewis Carroll”, in stead on focusing on who Charles Dodgson really was. - The Man Who Loved Little Girls

 - should we really frown upon Dodgson's nude photographs of children? - The Liddell Riddle